-Contributions - As established by Title 24, Article 51, Section 208 of the CRS, 1.02% of GVBOCES's contributions to the School Division Trust Fund (SDTF) (Note 6) is apportioned to the HCTF.
+Contributions - As established by Title 24, Article 51, Section 208(1)(f) of the CRS, as amended, 1.02% of GVBOCES's contributions to the School Division Trust Fund (SDTF) (Note 6) are apportioned to the HCTF.
 No employee contributions are required.
 These contribution requirements are established and may be amended by the State Legislature.
-GVBOCES's apportionment to the HCTF for the year ended June 30, 2023, was \$2,059 equal to the required amount.
+GVBOCES's apportionment to the HCTF for the year ended June 30, 2024, was \$2,132, equal to the required amount.